kyleabeauchamp/DefenseSlides/slides.md

 - Like FRET, but sensitive at the Angstrom level
 - Used to monitor rates of contact formation
-- Vary denaturant conditions to probe native and unfolded states
+- With denaturant, can probe native and unfolded states

 ---
 title: Triplet Triplet Energy Transfer